 6. the ocean is connected to us and we are connected to it;

 CCS marine education offers a schedule of programs designed for a broad spectrum of audiences and ages, including students and the general public.
 Programs incorporate cutting edge research of CCS scientists, as well as an introduction to the natural history of coastal and marine environments of Cape Cod.

-In July, CCS will host the 5th Annual Whale Week: A Celebration of the Sea July 27th-Aug 1st.
-A week-long schedule of events includes a home-made boat race, sponsored by Venture Athletics, whale games, Meet Delilah, the Amazing Race 2, an art exhibit at S.E.A.
+In July, CCS will host the 5th Annual Whale Week: A Celebration of the Sea July 26th-Aug 1st.
+A week-long schedule of events includes the famous home-made boat race, sponsored by Venture Athletics, whale games, Meet Delilah, the Amazing Race 2, an art exhibit at S.E.A.
 Space, and a new 5k Run the Trails for Whales, Sunday July 26th.